About Texas Children's Hospital

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for an Interventional Radiology Generalist -someone who works well in a fast-paced setting.
-In this position, you’ll be a liaison between patients, radiologist and other members of the support team.
-In this position, you will integrate scientific knowledge; technical skills, patient interaction and compassionate care resulting in diagnostic information, and recognizes patient conditions essential for successful completion of the procedure.
-Lastly, use independent, professional and ethical judgment in all aspects of their work, and they must engage in continuing education to include their area of practice to enhance patient care, public education, knowledge and technical competence.
+We are searching for an Interventional Radiology Generalist – someone who works well in a fast-paced setting.
+In this position, you’ll be a liaison between patients, radiologists and other members of the support team.
+You will integrate scientific knowledge; technical skills, patient interaction and compassionate care resulting in diagnostic information, and recognize patient conditions essential for successful completion of procedures.
+You will use independent, professional, and ethical judgment in all aspects of your work, and engage in continuing education to include your practice area to enhance patient care, public education, knowledge and technical competence.

 Think you’ve got what it takes?